EngineeringLast Updated Jul 10, 202411 min read

 You can use these three techniques to help you easily identify points where issues such as memory leaks and buffer overflows may occur, improper input validation, and more.
 Check out SAST vs DAST: what they are and when to use them for more on these techniques.

-Authentication and authentication testing
+Authentication and authorization testing

 Encryption testing

 Strong encryption algorithms will give attackers a hard time accessing an app and gaining vital information.
 Note that setting encryption on authorization alone is not enough.
-As developers, we may forget or ignore setting it in layers that our apps use and may contain sensitive information.
-For instance, the transport layer of the OSI model.
-Attackers may use the transport layer to perform eavesdropping, leak communication information, and more.
+It is important to also set it in other layers that may contain sensitive information.

 To ensure your application follows the best practices for encryption, use SAST to ensure you have set strong encryption mechanisms.